feynon/carlosbecker.com/content/post/2018-07-31-goreleaser-lessons-learned.md

 So, yes, I probably should have gone with a monorepo.

-Is not that a monorepo is the fix for all problems though.
+Is not that a monorepo is the fix for all the problems though.

 I think the real issue is that I forced myself to split things too early.
 Maybe [nfpm] and [godownloader] are less wrong, but [archive] for sure was a